Rounding it up

 Once you have a secured credit card, it functions the same as any normal credit card (when you’re making purchases it doesn’t get flagged as a secured credit card).
 You’re able to make everyday purchases, earn rewards, and, most importantly, establish credit.
 Secured credit cards, like all credit cards, should be paid back on time and in full, especially when you’re working to establish your credit score.

 Some secured credit cards come with annual and/or monthly fees, so shop wisely when you’re weighing different options.
 The important aspect of secured credit cards is that you can get them with poor or no credit.
-And again, when you couple them with something like a KOHO prepaid Visa card, you’re able to set up regular payments that can help avoid high interest rates for late payments, pulling directly from the money you have.
+And again, when you couple them with something like a KOHO prepaid Mastercard, you’re able to set up regular payments that can help avoid high interest rates for late payments, pulling directly from the money you have.

 "Secured credit cards are tools more or less designed for establishing new credit or rebuilding poor credit."

 3. Choose a mobile phone plan that reports credit

 There are a number of small things many of us don’t even think about that can have a big impact on our financial futures.
 Choosing the right mobile carrier, for example, is one of those things that can help establish credit by doing something you’d be doing anyway.
 I mean, we all have cell phones, why not choose one that helps build your credit score?

 Many Canadian cell phone carriers will report post-paid cell phone bill history to credit reporting bureaus.
 So this isn’t an option if you’re someone who uses prepaid cell phones.
 But if you have a cell phone plan where you’re making monthly payments, those payments can help you establish your credit score.
 When you’re setting up your cell phone plan, check with a customer service agent to confirm that your bill activity is being reported, because this fact isn’t always apparent when you first set up your plan.